nhoizey/nicolas-hoizey.com/src/articles/2022/05/18/cutting-back-on-instacrap/index.md

 I've been disliking for a long time that Instagram is a closed platform, more so in the hands of Facebook.

-I additionaly now really dislike that they are [doing everything to resemble TikTok](https://www.newstatesman.com/science-tech/2021/07/instagram-pivot-video-tiktok-mosseri-reels-marks-end-social-media-we-know-it), by [prioritizing video more and more, at the expense of photography](https://www.washingtonpost.com/technology/2021/07/02/instagram-tiktok-videos/).
+I additionally now really dislike that they are [doing everything to resemble TikTok](https://www.newstatesman.com/science-tech/2021/07/instagram-pivot-video-tiktok-mosseri-reels-marks-end-social-media-we-know-it), by [prioritizing video more and more, at the expense of photography](https://www.washingtonpost.com/technology/2021/07/02/instagram-tiktok-videos/).

 As a result, I'm going to stay on it for now, but only keep following people I really know and like.
 I will find inspiration and share my own creations in a much more enjoyable way on welcoming platforms like [Flickr](https://www.flickr.com/photos/nicolas-hoizey/) and [Pixelfed](https://pixelfed.social/nhoizey)[^pixelfed].